-To register as a California State Fire Training (SFT) Instructor means you wish to teach SFT curriculum.
-There is no fee in becoming registered, and it does not lead to professional certification.
+To register as a California State Fire Training (SFT) Instructor means you wish to teach the SFT curriculum.
+Registration as an instructor is separate from and does not lead to professional certification.
 To submit your application for registration, please follow the instructions below.

 Forms & Reference Documents

 - Review the instructor registration requirements listed in the SFT Procedures Manual (PDF).
 Important: Do not apply for registration until you have met all requirements.

 - Download and complete the Instructor Application form & provide all supporting documents:

 - Fill in the application form completely, and check off all of the classes that you are applying for.

 - Include a current resume, copies of your applicable SFT course certificates, task books (when applicable) and your experience letter from the Fire Chief qualifying your experience.

 - Submit completed application packet & supporting documents either by mail or in-person.
 If you are submitting in-person, you may drop off your application packet anytime, but if you wish to have your application package expedited, then scheduling an appointment is the safest way to ensure that your packet will not be delayed during a review.
 Call to schedule an appointment (PDF).

 - Fire Control 3 (2018) Instructor